"I prefer to eat mustard every day"

 Yes, interaction is possible and desired.
 Participants are welcome to leave their microphones open during the tour and talk to me.

-What is the biggest difference for you from "leading with people"?
+What do you see as the biggest difference to "leading with people"?

-Since the time spent at the individual stations, such as the mustard museum or the Hinkel bakery, is significantly shorter without an audience, I have more time to tell other aspects as well.
+As the time spent at the individual stops, such as the mustard museum or the Hinkel bakery, is much shorter without an audience, I have more time to talk about other aspects.

 What do you enjoy most about digital leadership?

-During Corona time, it is clear to see how happy people are that we visit their stores and advertise for them.
-Everyone is so friendly, even more than usual.
+During the Corona period, you can clearly feel how happy people are that we are visiting their stores and advertising for them.
+Everyone is so friendly, even more so than usual.

-Are there things that are better about digital leadership?
+Are there things that are better with digital leadership?

-I can communicate more to people.
-Take the mustard museum, for example: My explanations often get lost in the store because everyone immediately rushes to the test station and then doesn't have an open ear at all.
-The distraction on site is another.
+I can explain more to people.
+Take the mustard museum, for example: my explanations are often lost in the store, as everyone immediately rushes to the test station and then no longer has an open ear.
+The distraction on site is different.

-One of the many Corona features: People smile when they see me walking around town with the camera stick.
+One of the many Corona peculiarities: People smile when they see me walking through the city with my camera stick.
 It seems to me that they are happy that something is happening in terms of culture despite the lockdown.

 Mustard!
 Mustard is a daily food requirement for me.
-For me, there's nothing better than slathering a whole wheat slice with Gouda and ABB mustard.
-That's my favorite thing to do every night.
+For me, there's nothing better than slathering a wholemeal sandwich with Gouda and ABB mustard.
+It's my favorite thing to do every night.

-Which sight of the old town is not to be missed?
+Which sights in the old town are not to be missed?

 The beautiful Rhine panorama with the bridges.
-I think the view of the Rhine is the perfect combination of idyll with urban lifestyle.
-There my heart always rises.
+I think the view of the Rhine is the perfect combination of idyll and urban lifestyle.
+It always makes my heart beat faster.

-I will stand outside the Uerige with my best friends and drink the lid off.
+I'll be standing outside the Uerige with my best friends and drinking the lid off.
 I really miss the brewery atmosphere.

 What do you particularly like about Düsseldorf?

-Düsseldorf is a city that offers you everything.
-We have a little bit of everything, and within a manageable framework.
+Düsseldorf is a city that offers everything.
+We have a bit of everything, and all within a manageable framework.
 Even in the big city, a village character has been preserved.

 Tip: Fortunately, guided tours with people are now possible again: book your place on our guided tour "Düsseldorf's culinary soul" here.